Lorizio/Study-and-development-of-a-prototype-of-immaterial-architecture-reverse-printing-machine/simple_motor_control/README.md

 of this installation that cut the foam from both sides, two servo motors were used.
 In this project a focus on using a different kind of motors has been made and there are different reasons for that.

-Servo motors are widely used in practice because it is very easy to control them and in a wide range of applications this simple behaviour is often enough to achieve quite good results.
+Servo motors are widely used in practice, because it is very easy to control them, and in a wide range of applications this simple behaviour is often enough to achieve quite good results.
 However there is a list of disadvantages in using them:
 - Moving is limited only to a specific angle.
-- Impossibility to get a feed-back at which position during run-time the servo motor is (there is a hack to do it by using an internal potentiometer, but it involves some soldering efforts).
+- Impossibility to get a feed-back, at which position during run-time the servo motor is (there is a hack to do it by using an internal potentiometer, but it involves some soldering efforts).
 - Limited power.